nathnp/raspcraft-start/readme.md

-This is the script used to start the raspcraft.net minecraft server
+This is the script used to start the raspcraft.net minecraft server with 2GB of ram allocated

 This script runs on power on with the use of this crobjob